cloudwego/cloudwego.github.io/content/en/docs/kitex/Best Practice/self_check/panic_self_check.md

 6. **panic: [happened in biz handler] ......**

-   Error Cause: Descriptions starting with `[happened in biz handler]` indicate panics captured by the Kitex framework, but the panic is caused by business logic.
+   Error Cause: Descriptions starting with `[happened in biz handler]` indicate panics captured by the x framework, but the panic is caused by business logic.
 Therefore, it is definitely a problem with the business code.
 The specific error cause should be examined after the `[happened in biz handler]` part.

    For example, the following error indicates an attempt to use an `interface{}` parameter as a `string`, but the `interface{}` parameter itself is `nil`: